 Mix and crush iron fillings and sulphur powder.
-Heat this mixture strongly till it becomes red hot.
+Heat this mixture strongly in china dish on a spirit lamp till it becomes black.
 Remove it from flame and let the mixture cool.
 Check for magnetism in the material obtained.
 Compare the texture and colour of the material obtained by the two groups.